Zec-Wicks/Olympics-EDA-ML/README.md

     pip install -r requirements.txt
     ```

-4. Open the Jupyter Notebook `olympics_eda_ml.ipynb` to explore the code and analysis.
+4. Open the Jupyter Notebook `Olympic_EDA_and_ML.ipynb` to explore the code and analysis.

 5. Execute the notebook cells to reproduce the EDA (Exploratory Data Analysis) and ML (Machine Learning) models.